ChinatsuHS/NPR_ToonShader/README.md

 Features:

--Various methods to turn Unity's PBR lighting to NPR and completely create a flat Lighting without sacrificing Depth.
+- Various methods to turn Unity's PBR lighting to NPR and completely create a flat Lighting without sacrificing Depth.

--Control of how many on Level the NPR conversion is done.
+- Control of how many on Level the NPR conversion is done.

--Support for ORM Textures for control of Roughness,Occlussion and Metalic.
+- Support for ORM Textures for control of Roughness,Occlussion and Metalic.

--Control of an extra pass of Flattening the PBR lighting further using a extra pass.
+- Control of an extra pass of Flattening the PBR lighting further using a extra pass.

-Very lightweight for fast compiling on build by limiting the amount of textures needed.
+- Very lightweight for fast compiling on build by limiting the amount of textures needed.

 - Same Look with and without scene lighting due to the unlit nature of the shader with some passes being lit.

 No Scene Lighting: